Meghan McCain Shares Veteran’s Day Photo Of The Late John McCain In Uniform With Heartbreaking Message

-Meghan McCain shared a loving message for her late father John McCain for Veteran’s Day.
+Meghan McCain shared a loving message for her late father John McCain for Veterans Day.
 Per Pop Culture, The View co-host posted an old photo of her dad to her Instagram account on November 11 as she praised the former military officer and all those who have served and continue to serve in the armed forces in the caption.

 The old black-and-white picture, taken several years ago, showed a young John in his full military uniform while posing next to a plane.